I went on a search for the best reusable drinking straws for kids as I attempted to transition my children from their sippy cups to regular glassware.

 Pros of paper straws: Ours were made of biodegradable paper; made with safe food dyes; inexpensive; fun and festive; available in lots of colors

-Cons of paper straws: Unnecessary waste in our landfills; ours were made in China; come apart in drink if left too long
+Cons of paper straws: Unnecessary waste in our landfills; not sustainable; ours were made in China; come apart in drink if left too long

 Plastic Straws for Kids